Hit by a Commercial Truck?

 Big Trucking Protects Itself.
 We Protect You.

-When a commercial truck causes a major accident, the trucking company’s insurance provider immediately dispatches a ‘Rapid Response Team’ to the incident.
-Their only goal is to control the narrative, preserve their bottom line, and clear the evidence They start this process before you even reach the hospital.
-They will quickly repair the truck to destroy physical evidence, and it’s not uncommon for driver logbooks to “vanish” soon after.
+When a commercial truck causes a major accident, the trucking company’s insurance provider immediately dispatches a Rapid Response Team to the incident.
+Their only goal is to control the narrative, protect bottom line profits, and mitigate damning evidence.
+Oftentimes, they start this process before you even reach the hospital.
+They will quickly repair the truck to destroy physical evidence, and it’s not uncommon for driver logbooks to vanish soon after.

 No One Gets a Pass